varun-invent/Autism-Connectome-Analysis/project-proposal.md

       - A Recursive Feature Elimination (RFE):
         - We will use the training algorithm (support vector machine) recursively, to eliminate irrelevant voxels and estimate informative spatial patterns [2](http://www.ncbi.nlm.nih.gov/pubmed/18672070).

-   2. Buid predictive models to differentiate ASD subjects from TD subjects.
+   2. Build predictive models to differentiate ASD subjects from TD subjects.

    3. Compare the accuracy of the models above.